 By itself, it is not just harmless but also increasingly common.
 Couples send intimate pictures, texts or emojis to each other all the time.
 And when they are in deep throes of an intimate relationship, these can actually be fun and play a role adding spice to their sex lives.

 The problem of course arises, when these texts, pictures and voice notes are sent to someone else other than their legally wedded spouses or committed partners.
 While some people may disapprove of it completely, others may forgive but find it difficult to trust their partner after sexting.
+Then arises the question, ‘does sexting lead to affairs?’

 Interestingly, a lot of people in perfectly solid marriages may disapprove of cheating but have no qualms when it comes to sexting.
 Vivien Williams (name changed), admits to playing the field when his wife is not looking.
-Married for around 15 years, his was in a mundane humdrum marriage until sparks flew with a colleague he met at work.
+Married for around 15 years, he was in a mundane humdrum marriage until sparks flew with a colleague he met at work.
 Casual chatting soon led to sexting.
 However, Williams still insists it’s innocent.

 “I sexted and felt guilty initially but look, I haven’t cheated on anyone.
 It’s just sending a few flirty texts, I receive equally flirtatious responses…it’s just sexual banter.
 It puts me in a light mood – I can share stuff with her that I can’t with my wife,” he says.